 Oral or IV fluid and electrolyte replacement

 Treatment of heat exhaustion involves stopping all exertion and removing patients to a cool environment, having them lie flat, and attempting oral rehydration with a solution of 0.1% sodium chloride.
 Patients should drink about 1 L/hour.
 If vomiting or nausea prevents oral rehydration, IV fluid and electrolyte replacement therapy, typically using 0.9% saline solution, is indicated.
 Also, if symptoms do not resolve after 30 to 60 minutes of oral rehydration, patients should be transported to an emergency department, where rehydration is usually done IV.
 Rate and volume of IV rehydration are guided by age, underlying disorders, and clinical response.
 Replacement of 1 to 2 L at 500 mL/hour is often adequate.
 Older patients and patients with heart disorders may require lower rates.
-External cooling measures (see Heatstroke: Treatment Treatment Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction and often death.
-Symptoms include temperature > 40° C and altered mental status... read more ) are usually not required.
+External cooling measures (see Heatstroke: Treatment Treatment Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction that may result in death.
+Symptoms include temperature > 40° C and altered mental... read more ) are usually not required.
 However, if patients with heat exhaustion have a core temperature of ≥ 40° C, measures may be taken to reduce it.